nevinalisheva/docker-tuto/step03/readme.md

       MYSQL_ROOT_PASSWORD: example
 ```

-By default, mysql will run on the port `3306` if you want to change the port, you need to provide a `MYSQL_TCP_PORT` environment variable and map it to the port you want to use:
+By default, mysql will run on the port `3306` you can change the port by using the ports setting:

 ```
   mysql: